 PDD-NOS Interventions: Social Skills

 Social interaction, the ability to understand and respond to the social cues of others can be very difficult for children with PDD-NOS.
 Children with High Functioning Autism (HFA) or PDD-NOS have unique social challenges because they often look and act like "typical kids" in many situations.
-Because they look like a “normal child,” family members, teachers, and peers assume the child with PDD-NOS should understand the rules of social interaction.
-Unfortunately, these children rarely meet these expectations which can lead to lots of frustraition.
-The good news is research has shown that many children with PDD-NOS can show remarkable improvements socially.Peer Interaction
+Because they look like a “normal child,” family members, teachers, and peers assume the child should understand the rules of social interaction.
+Unfortunately, these children rarely meet these expectations which can lead to lots of frustration.
+The good news is research has shown that many children can show remarkable improvements socially.Peer Interaction

 - Before the play date come up with a schedule with your child.
 Decide which games will be played and in what order.
 Schedule a snack break and decide which snack will be offered.
 Also include clean up time at the end of the play date this will help your child to transition at the end of the date.